Chemistry only- higher tier

 butane | C4H10 | 58 | 58 | 24 |

-Example.
 Calcium carbonate (CaCO3) decomposes when heated according to the equation below:

-Here 1 mole of nitrogen gas reacts with 3 moles of hydrogen gas to produce
+This balanced symbolic equation shows that 1 mole of nitrogen gas reacts with 3 moles of hydrogen gas to produce

 2 moles of ammonia gas.
-What volume of

-ammonia gas will be produced if 500cm3 of nitrogen react with an excess of hydrogen gas at RTP?
+ammonia gas will be produced if 500cm3 of nitrogen gas react with an excess of hydrogen gas at RTP?

 This time instead of using reacting masses the question gives volumes of reactants.
 However we know that the